 Stages of Anaphylaxis

 There are no particular stages of anaphylaxis.
-But if you face difficulty breathing and swallowing, wheezing, coughing, shortness of breath, consult your doctor immediately.
+But if you face difficulty breathing and swallowing, wheezing, coughing, or shortness of breath, consult your doctor immediately.
 Anaphylaxis is the most severe allergic reaction that needs immediate medical attention.

 Treatment of Anaphylaxis